SmartTokenLabs/TokenScript/ERCs/ERC5XXX draft.md

 ### eip: 5???
-### title: Executable Script extension for Token Contracts
+### title: Client Script extension for Token Contracts
 ### description: Add a scriptURI to point to point to an executable script associated with the functionality of the token.
 ### author: James (@JamesSmartCell), Weiwu (@weiwu-zhang), Tore Frederiksen (@jot2re)
 ### discussions-to: